Jordan • UNESCO World Heritage Site

 Criterion (i): Masterpiece of human creative genius

-Petra represents an extraordinary masterpiece of human creative genius through its monumental rock-cut facades like the Treasury and Monastery, demonstrating unprecedented artistry in transforming natural cliff faces into elaborate architectural monuments that seamlessly blend Nabataean innovation with Hellenistic influences.
+Petra represents a masterpiece of human creative genius through its monumental rock-cut facades like the Treasury and Monastery.
+The site demonstrates exceptional artistry in transforming natural cliff faces into architectural monuments that blend Nabataean innovation with Hellenistic influences.

 III